-- Financial assets at FVPL: fair values were determined using quoted market prices at reporting date. - AFS financial assets: fair values were determined using quoted market prices at reporting date. - Loans and receivables: interest rate on policy loan is based on rate mandated by the Insurance Commission, other loans and receivables are of short term in nature.
-Due to these, carrying amounts approximate fair values. - Insurance payable, policy and contract claims, policyholders' dividends: due to the short term nature of insurance payable, their carrying value reasonably approximate their values at year end - Accounts payable and accrued expenses: due to the short-term nature of the account, carrying amounts approximate fair values. - Due to related parties: due to the short-term nature of the account, carrying amounts approximate fair values.
+- Financial assets at FVPL: were determined based on valuation methodologies incorporating the prevailing index closing level as of December 31, 2015, which is considered as a market observable input.
+The notes are fully funded and fully collateralized, thereby eliminating both counterparty and the Company's own non-performance risk. - AFS financial assets: fair values were determined using quoted market prices at reporting date. - Loans and receivables: loans and receivables are of short term in nature.
+Due to these, carrying amounts approximate fair values. - Insurance payable, policy and contract claims, policyholders' dividends: due to the short term nature of these accounts payable, their carrying values reasonably approximate their fair values at year end. - Accounts payable and accrued expenses: due to the short-term nature of the account, carrying amounts approximate fair values. - Due to related parties: due to the short-term nature of the account, carrying amounts approximate fair values.